-3.1 Self-organising Maps (SOMs) analysis
+3.1 Self-organizing map (SOM) analysis

-The study uses the self organizing map (SOM; Kohonen 1982, 2001) from SOM-PAK-3.1 software.
-The technique is used to identify archetype synoptic circulation patterns over the southern West Africa region by training a 9-node SOM with ERA5 daily mean 925 hPa geopotential height fields to produce 9 characteristic circulation patterns for the period 1981 to 2020.
-The geopotential height circulation pattern is used here mainly based on its physically realistic output spanning a range of circulation features found in the atmosphere (Hewitson and Crane, 2002) and its ability to detect the West African Heat Low (WAHL) which is a key element of the West African monsoon system (Lavaysse et al. 2009; Biasutti et al. 2009).
-The SOM is mostly the preferred choice over other clustering methods such as the principal component analysis (PCA) or K-means because the data is not discretized and orthogonality is not forced or does not require subjective rotations to produce interpretable patterns.
-The main advantage of the SOM technique is its ability to deal with non-linear data (such as the continuum of atmospheric conditions) and can easily be visualized and interpreted (Reusch et al. 2005; Lennard and Hegerl, 2014).
+The study uses the self-organizing map (SOM; Kohonen, 1982, 2001) from SOM\PAK 3.1 software.
+The technique is used to identify archetype synoptic-circulation patterns over the southern West Africa region by training a nine-node SOM with ERA5 daily mean 925 hPa geopotential height fields to produce nine characteristic circulation patterns for the period 1981 to 2020.
+The geopotential height circulation pattern is used here mainly based on its physically realistic output spanning a range of circulation features found in the atmosphere (Hewitson and Crane, 2002) and its ability to detect the West African heat low (WAHL), which is a key element of the West African monsoon system (Lavaysse et al., 2009; Biasutti et al., 2009).
+The SOM is mostly the preferred choice over other clustering methods such as principal component analysis (PCA) or k-means clustering because the data are not discretized and orthogonality is not forced or does not require subjective rotations to produce interpretable patterns.
+The main advantage of the SOM technique is its ability to deal with non-linear data (such as the continuum of atmospheric conditions) and can easily be visualized and interpreted (Reusch et al., 2005; Lennard and Hegerl, 2015).
 The steps within the technique can be broadly grouped into two stages, namely the training stage and the mapping stage.
-Earlier studies (e.g. Hewitson and Crane 2002; Kim and Seo 2016; Lee 2017; Rousi et al. 2015; Sheridan and Lee

-2012) have successfully used this technique in synoptic climatology to effectively preserve relationships between weather states while giving outputs that are readily understood and can be easily visualized as an array of classified patterns.
-These classified patterns help in interpreting relationships between large-scale regional circulation patterns and local weather expressions and rainfall extremes (Hewitson and Crane 1996; Cassano et al. 2015; Wolski et al. 2018).
-In this study, the SOM is randomly initialized allowing for hidden patterns and structure in the geopotential height at 925 hPa to be discovered while the algorithm iteratively updates the weights of the nodes to better represent the data.
-The strength of initializing the SOM this way lies also on its robustness to noise and outliers as a result of the algorithm applying a competitive learning structure to the data which then allows for the formation of distinct clusters.
-The SOM PAK algorithm allows the SOM process to minimize quantization and topological errors at the mapping stage when choosing the best SOM as outlined in Lennard and Hegerl (2014).
-However, there is a trade-off when choosing the size of the SOM, as this is dependent on the need to generalize circulation states for analyseis or the need to capture predominant spatial characteristics that affect the local climate.
-The choice of how many SOM nodes to choose is a trade-off between distinctiveness and robustness.
-Based on SOM PAK, we tested node sizes 2x3, 3x3, and 3x4, using the quantization error (QE) as an indicator of the quality and robustness of the respective node size.
-We find a minimized OE for 3x3 (c.f.
-Supplementary Figure S1), which, from visual inspection, also shows a larger number of distinct circulation features than 2x3 while producing fewer redundancies than 3x4.
-Thus, all the following analyses are based on the 3x3 node matrix.
+Earlier studies (e.g. Hewitson and Crane, 2002; Kim and Seo, 2016; Lee, 2017; Rousi et al., 2015; Sheridan and Lee, 2012) have successfully used this technique in synoptic climatology to effectively preserve relationships between weather states while presenting outputs that are readily understood and can be easily visualized as an array of classified patterns.
+These classified patterns help in interpreting relationships between large-scale regional circulation patterns and local weather expressions and rainfall extremes (Hewitson and Crane, 1996; Cassano et al., 2015; Wolski et al., 2018).
+In this study, the SOM is randomly initialized, allowing for hidden patterns and structures in the geopotential height at 925 hPa to be discovered, while the algorithm iteratively updates the weights of the nodes to better represent the data.
+The strength of initializing the SOM this way lies also in its robustness to noise and outliers as a result of the algorithm applying a competitive learning structure to the data, which then allows for the formation of distinct clusters.
+The SOM\PAK algorithm allows the SOM process to minimize quantization and topological errors at the mapping stage when choosing the best SOM as outlined in Lennard and Hegerl (2015).
+However, there is a trade-off when choosing the size of the SOM, as this is dependent on the need to generalize circulation states for analysis or the need to capture predominant spatial characteristics that affect the local climate.
+The choice of how many SOM nodes is a trade-off between distinctiveness and robustness.
+Based on SOM\PAK, we tested node sizes of $2 \times 3$ , $3 \times 3$ , and $3 \times 4$ , using the quantization error (QE) as an indicator of the quality and robustness of the respective node size.
+We find a minimized QE for $3 \times 3$ (cf. Fig. S1 in the Supplement), which, from visual inspection, also shows a larger number of distinct circulation features than $2 \times 3$ while producing fewer redundancies than $3 \times 4$ .
+Thus, all the following analyses are based on the $3 \times 3$ node matrix.